Jazz: W. C. Handy: early published blues

-New Orleans
+New Orleans origins

-The music of New Orleans had a profound effect on the creation of early jazz.
+The music of New Orleans, Louisiana, had a profound effect on the creation of early jazz.
 In New Orleans, slaves could practice elements of their culture such as voodoo and playing drums.
 Many early jazz musicians played in the bars and brothels of the red-light district around Basin Street called Storyville.
 In addition to dance bands, there were marching bands which played at lavish funerals (later called jazz funerals).
 The instruments used by marching bands and dance bands became the instruments of jazz: brass, drums, and reeds tuned in the European 12-tone scale.
 Small bands contained a combination of self-taught and formally educated musicians, many from the funeral procession tradition.
 These bands traveled in black communities in the deep south.
-Beginning in 1914, Creole and African-American musicians played in vaudeville shows which carried jazz to cities in the northern and western parts of the U.S. Jazz became international in 1914, when the Creole Band with cornettist Freddie Keppard performed the first ever jazz concert outside the United States, at the Pantages Playhouse Theatre in Winnipeg, Canada.
+Beginning in 1914, Louisiana Creole and African-American musicians played in vaudeville shows which carried jazz to cities in the northern and western parts of the U.S. Jazz became international in 1914, when the Creole Band with cornettist Freddie Keppard performed the first ever jazz concert outside the United States, at the Pantages Playhouse Theatre in Winnipeg, Canada.

 In New Orleans, a white bandleader named Papa Jack Laine integrated blacks and whites in his marching band.
 He was known as "the father of white jazz" because of the many top players he employed, such as George Brunies, Sharkey Bonano, and future members of the Original Dixieland Jass Band.
 During the early 1900s, jazz was mostly performed in African-American and mulatto communities due to segregation laws.
 Storyville brought jazz to a wider audience through tourists who visited the port city of New Orleans.
 Many jazz musicians from African-American communities were hired to perform in bars and brothels.
 These included Buddy Bolden and Jelly Roll Morton in addition to those from other communities, such as Lorenzo Tio and Alcide Nunez.
 Louis Armstrong started his career in Storyville and found success in Chicago.
 Storyville was shut down by the U.S. government in 1917.